 In 1600 Kepler was forced to leave Graz because of the Catholic Counter-Reformation.
 Kepler moved to Prague.
 In 1601 he was appointed Imperial Mathematician to the Holy Roman Emperor (who ruled most of central Europe).
 In 1604 Kepler published his great work The Optical Part of Astronomy in which he studied how lenses work and also how the human eye works.
 Then in 1604 a new star appeared (today we call it a supernova).
 In 1606 Kepler described the phenomena in his book On the New Star.

-In 1605 while he was trying to calculate the orbit of Mars Kepler realised it moved in an ellipse.
-Until that time astronomers believed that planets orbited in cirles.
-Kepler realised the orbits of planets are elliptical.
-He also realised that a planet moves faster when it is closer to the Sun and slower when it is further away from the Sun.He published his observations in a book called New Astronomy in 1609.
+In 1605 while he was trying to calculate the orbit of Mars Kepler realized it moved in an ellipse.
+Until that time astronomers believed that planets orbited in circles.
+Kepler realized the orbits of planets are elliptical.
+He also realized that a planet moves faster when it is closer to the Sun and slower when it is further away from the Sun.He published his observations in a book called New Astronomy in 1609.

 In 1611 Kepler's wife Barbara died.
 His son Friedrich also died.
 Then in 1612 Kepler was forced to leave Prague and he moved to Linz.
 He married his second wife, Susanna in 1613.
 Johannes Kepler published his work Harmony of the Worlds in 1619.

 Meanwhile in 1613 Kepler calculated that Jesus was born in 4 BC.

 Between 1618 and 1621 Kepler published his last great work, Epitome of Copernican Astronomy.
 It was published in 3 volumes.

 Kepler also wrote a story about a trip to the Moon called The Dream, which was published after his death, in 1634.
 It could be called the first science fiction story.